Getting pregnant naturally isn't always a walk in the park. For many, it takes time, patience, and commitment.

 And the fact is, you can only get pregnant during certain days in your cycle; not all month long.

-Every month, you have several follicles (which look like small, fluid-filled sacs) are recruited to prepare an egg.
+Every month, you have several follicles (which look like small, fluid-filled sacs) that are recruited to prepare an egg.

-Here's what you need to remember: If you have sex several times during this fertile window, your chances of pregnancy increase.
+Here's what you need to remember: if you have sex several times during this fertile window, your chances of pregnancy increase.

 There are a few easy tests to help you.

 Yes, we're talking about that gooey stuff on your cervix that you find in your underwear sometimes.
-It provides natural lubrication during sex, protects against infections and helps sperm reach the egg.
+It provides natural lubrication during sex, protects against infections, and helps sperm reach the egg.

 In other words, it's wonder-goo.

-You'll find this mucus can fluctuate in colour, texture and volume during your menstrual cycle.
+You'll find this mucus can fluctuate in colour, texture, and volume during your menstrual cycle.

+The changes are your fertility clues, helping you figure out when you’re going to ovulate and therefore when your fertile window is .
 After your period, you will have a few days without mucus or discharge on your underwear.
 These are your dry days.

-It’s stretchy, clear and feels slippery — like raw egg whites.
+Right before and during ovulation, you will have the most mucus.
+It’s stretchy, clear, and feels slippery — like raw egg whites.
 When your mucus fits this description, you are in your most fertile days.